 Google bought Android Inc. in 17th August 2005 developing a mobile operating system and making partnerships with mobile operators, software and hardware companies reaffirming that it would be open to mutual cooperation.
 Said that, the first commercially available smartphone running Android was the HTC Dream, released on October 22, 2008 [26].

-To show their latest updates and new features on Android versions, Google usually launches a new Nexus device as a pilot, for example, the Nexus 5, made by LG or Nexus 7, made by Asus containing these upgrades and errors/bugs fixes.
-At each major update, the system's codename is changed, in alphabetical order, being always candy names.
-With Wi-Fi and Bluetooth support Android usually comes with a bunch of Google apps like Maps, Calendar, Search, to name a few, a YouTube video player, a voice dialer, instant messaging and the option for user customize almost everything on its UI.
+At each major update, the Android system codename is changed, in alphabetical order, being always candy names.
+With Wi-Fi and Bluetooth [82] support Android usually comes with a bunch of Google apps like Maps, Calendar, Search, to name a few, a YouTube video player, a voice dialer, instant messaging and the option for user customize almost everything on its UI.
 Regular updates and upgrades over the years made this OS become more powerful, redesigned and with an increased overall performance.

-The most recent version of Android, launched at 2016 during Google I/O, Android 7.0 Nougat, that now it's in version 7.1.2 (April 4, 2017) has the capacity to divide the screen in multiple sub screens, which improves multitasking user experience.
-It also brings native encryption, a new interface, virtual reality support, the ability of send messages through the notification bar and more to explore [29].
+The most recent version of Android at the time of this project, launched in 2016 during Google I/O, Android 7.0 Nougat, that now it's in version 7.1.2 (April 4, 2017) has the capacity to divide the screen in multiple sub screens, which improves multitasking user experience.
+It also brings native encryption, a new interface, virtual reality support, the ability of send messages through the notification bar and more [29].
 The distribution of previous Android versions can be seen in the figure 2.12.